How can a cloud of dust give birth to a planet

 Boden (2006) Vol 2, 15.iii.a: "Of growth and form" pp 1256

-Turing's 1952 paper made a deep impression on me, and led me to wonder what Turing might have done if he had lived longer.
-My tentative (presumptious?) answer was that he might have worked on filling gaps in our understanding of evolution of biological information processing mechanisms of many kinds, used in reproduction, development, perception, control of actions, learning, problem solving, etc. Since new evolved information processing mechanisms can alter the mechanisms of evolution I called this "The Meta-Morphogenesis Project", summarised here.
-The proposal for a Meta-Morphogenesis project, was first presented as a chapter (written in 2011) (invited by Barry Cooper, as explained above, published as part of the Turing Centenary volume (in 2013):A. Sloman, Virtual Machinery and Evolution of Mind (Part 3): Meta-Morphogenesis: Evolution of Information-Processing Machinery, in
+Newly evolved information processing mechanisms can alter the mechanisms of evolution (e.g. in mate selection) so I called this "The Meta-Morphogenesis Project".
+The proposal for a Meta-Morphogenesis project, was first presented as a chapter (written in 2011), invited by Barry Cooper, as explained above, and published (in 2013) as part of the Turing Centenary volume:A. Sloman, Virtual Machinery and Evolution of Mind (Part 3): Meta-Morphogenesis: Evolution of Information-Processing Machinery, in

 Alan Turing - His Work and Impact, Eds.
 S. B. Cooper and J. van Leeuwen,